Bachelor of ArtsEconomics

 students in library

-Graduates with economics degrees can pursue a wide range of careers in both the private and public sectors.
+Graduates with Economics degrees can pursue a wide range of careers in both the private and public sectors.
 Bellarmine’s program gives you the tools you’ll need to understand a broad spectrum of economic events, and our internship guarantee and strong local connections ensure you will gain real-world experience and land a job.

 Why earn your Economics degree at Bellarmine?